 Using automated technology like Xactly CEA powered by Obero, businesses can manage their transition more easily.
 A central data source helps finance leaders access the necessary data needed to create detailed amortization schedules and make adjusting entries in a cohesive dashboard.

 9. Plan, Execute, AND Optimize Sales Strategies

 The majority of companies focus on sales planning once or twice each year.
-Unfortunately, many don’t make plan adjustments until a problem has occured, and their actions are often reactive rather than proactive.
+Unfortunately, many don’t make plan adjustments until a problem has occurred, and their actions are often reactive rather than proactive.
 Automated SPM solutions help organizations design their sales plan from beginning to end, and then leaders can continuously monitor performance and take action before problems occur.
-While automated SPM helps companies plan their sales strategy and execute compensation management and ASC 606 compliance, they also help companies optimize each part of the sales plan.
-With intelligent data, businesses can access detailed predictive analytics to help maximize potential and mitigate issues in advance.

 10. Predict and Reduce Sales Attrition

 Keeping top-performing sales reps is a necessity.
 Replacing top talent can hurt any company’s sales performance, especially when the average cost of replacing a rep is $115,000.
 Taking key performance metrics, companies can now identify reps at risk for attrition before they leave the organization.

 Xactly Insights helps sales leaders closely monitor sales rep performance.
 When a rep’s performance negatively changes, Insights flags those who are at-risk for attrition and identifies the appropriate leadership.
 This allows leaders to better predict performance, intervene and halt poor performance earlier, and effectively reduce overall attrition rates.